Payback (Brooklyn Nine-Nine): Plot

+In the cold open, Rosa asks the squad for tips on how to celebrate Marcus's birthday.

-Terry (Terry Crews) asks Jake (Andy Samberg) for owed money, which surprises Jake, as Terry doesn't usually seek money.
-After a little investigation, Terry reveals to Jake that his wife is expecting another baby and he needs the money to cover the costs.
+Terry (Terry Crews) asks Jake (Andy Samberg) for owed money, which surprises Jake, as Terry doesn't usually seek the money he's loaned Jake back.
+After a little investigation, Terry admits to Jake that his wife is expecting another baby and he needs the money to cover the costs.
 Jake decides to give him money and asks to be the child's godfather, to which Terry says he will consider if he keeps silent about the secret for a month.

 The other detectives begin to suspect Terry and Jake's behavior, so Jake decides to pay them back by settling their debts and doing favors for them.
 However, he accidentally sends an e-mail to the whole precinct, revealing the pregnancy of Terry's wife.
-After convincing everyone to remain quiet about the secret, Jake distracts Terry while everyone deletes his e-mail.
-However, Holt (Andre Braugher) congratulates Terry on the news, upsetting him.
+After convincing everyone to remain quiet about the secret, Jake distracts Terry while the rest of the squad deletes his e-mail.
+However, Holt (Andre Braugher) congratulates Terry and his wife on the news, upsetting him.
 Jake then gives Terry the rest of the money by selling his car, which surprises Terry.
 Terry decides to let Jake be the godfather.

-Meanwhile, Amy (Melissa Fumero) finds a mistake in an old case and is ecstatic, as she will work with Holt on the case.
+Meanwhile, Amy (Melissa Fumero) finds a mistake in one of Holt's old cases and is ecstatic, as she will work with Holt on the case.
 However, Holt solves the case quickly and both set out to find the case's real culprit.
-While waiting in the car, they decide to eat food Amy recommends.
+While waiting in the car, they decide to eat street food which Amy recommends.
 They soon find out that the culprit died months ago and Holt experiences food poisoning due to Amy's food selection.
+Amy worries that these setbacks will sour her relationship with Holt.
+However, he reassures her that even the worst incidents can help strengthen a bond.